Welcome to Rockwood!

 Visit a Rockwood school and you'll see great things: successful students, caring employees, enthusiastic volunteers and a commitment to excellence in education.
 Each Rockwood school produces a school report card to highlight student achievement, enrollment and staffing.

-Visit our Annual Report online at https://annualreport.rsdmo.org/reportcards to browse each school's report card.
+Visit our Annual Report online to browse each school’s report card.

 Responsible Finance

-For the 15th straight year, Rockwood School District has earned a top ranking as a AAA-rated district from Standard & Poor's.
-The AAA rating reflects organizations with exemplary financial strength and discipline in meeting all obligations.
+For the 16th straight year, Rockwood School District has earned a top ranking as a AAA-rated district from Standard & Poor’s.
+The “AAA” rating reflects organizations with exemplary financial strength and discipline in meeting all obligations.

-According to Standard & Poor's, a AAA-rated organization has an extremely strong capacity to meet its financial commitments.
-A AAA credit rating is the highest one issued by Standard & Poor's, and Rockwood is one of only four districts in the state to earn such a high bond rating.
-Rockwood has also earned the Meritorious Budget Award (MBA) for excellence in budget presentation by the Association of School Business Officials (ASBO) International for 25 consecutive years and the ASBO and Government Finance Officers Association (GFOA) Certificate of Excellence (COE) in financial reporting for 19 straight years.
-Rockwood is the only school district in the state to currently hold a AAA rating as well as ASBO's MBA and COE and GFOA's COE.
+According to Standard & Poor’s, a AAA-rated organization has an extremely strong capacity to meet its financial commitments.
+A “AAA” credit rating is the highest one issued by Standard & Poor’s, and Rockwood is one of only three districts in the state to earn such a high bond rating.
+Rockwood has also earned the Meritorious Budget Award (MBA) for excellence in budget presentation by the Association of School Business Officials (ASBO) International for 25 consecutive years and the ASBO and Government Finance Officers Association (GFOA) Certificate of Excellence (COE) in financial reporting for 20 straight years.
+Rockwood is the only school district in the state to currently hold a “AAA” rating as well as ASBO’s MBA and COE and GFOA’s COE.

 Revenue and Expenditures